Claud9855/Horiseon-Accessibility-Solution/README.md

 - Link tag was missing closing slash-FIXED
 - Changed class header to semantic 'header' tag
 - Changed class footer to semantic 'footer' tag
+- Changed class content to semantic 'main' tag
+- Changed class benefits to semantic 'aside' tag
-- Changed div tag to semantic 'nav' tag
+- Changed div tag inide header to semantic 'nav' tag
 - Improved readability with proper spacing and identation
-- In css file, changed selector class 'header', 'footer', and div to semantic selectors 'header', 'footer' and 'nav'
+- In css file, changed selector class 'header', 'footer', 'main', 'benefits' and div to semantic selectors 'header', 'footer', 'main', 'aside' and 'nav'
 - Added 'id' to a div tag with a class name 'search-engine-optimization
+- Changed footer heading from 'h3' to 'h4'
 - Changed title to name of company
 - Changed file paths to make it work with github pages
 - Comments added to css file